behnazkhoshnood/Nonogram-puzzle/README.md

 - As a player, I want the game to be functional and give the right result by clicking the colored or gray squares.

-- As a player, I like to differentiate between gray and colored boxes simply by switching betwwn gray or colored button.
+- As a player, I like to differentiate between gray and colored boxes simply by switching between gray or colored buttons.

-- As a player, I want the game page to avoid poping up any alert or bugs while I'm playing.
+- As a player, I want the game page to avoid popping up any alert or bugs while I'm playing.

 - As a player, I want to compare my result to other players and find out about high scores and some details about top players.